indreshtiwari20/indreshtiwari20/README.md

-Advanced manipulation using Python Pandas/Polars to clean and structure messy datasets from banking, healthcare, and retail domains.
+Advanced manipulation using Powerbi , SQL to clean and structure messy datasets from banking, healthcare, and retail domains.